Data Smackdown

 Statistical research output

-In this assignment, the teams will have to prepare an output from the exploitation of a dataset in Excel which will be facilitated by the NSO.
+In this assignment, the teams will have to prepare a news release from the exploitation of a dataset in Excel which will be facilitated by the NSO.
 The dataset will be comprehensive and will allow exploration of different facets of information at the choice of participants.

-The results of the assignment will be presented in a PowerPoint presentation or in a similar format and should be printed as a pdf that includes the following sections:
+The results of the assignment will be presented in a PDF document that includes the following sections:

-• Method of work: tools used, techniques of information analysis, etc.
+• Methodology section: tools used, techniques of information analysis, etc.

-An initial slide will be included in the presentation indicating the name of the team, school, locality, and the category in which the team participates.
-The presentation in pdf format for the second assignment will have a total number of 15 slides maximum (including the initial slide with information on the team).
+An initial page is to be included in the news release indicating the name of the team, school, locality, and the category in which the team is participating.
+The PDF document for the second assignment should not exceed 8 pages in all (including the initial page with information on the team).
+Also, it should feature a maximum of 4 charts and not more than 4 tables.
 Such pdf will be named with the exact name of the team, and will be uploaded on the platform within the deadline.

 The jury will only evaluate the printable parts of the pdf file.
 Elements like links to external contents, embedded videos and the like will not be considered as a part of the assignment and therefore will not count for the evaluation.